 The first is the Pomodoro Technique.
 It’s a time management technique that breaks down your work period into different intervals: 25 minutes of work followed by a period of time to rest.
-During the timed 25 minutes, you’re expected to work until the timer goes.
+During the timed 25 minutes, you’re expected to work until the timer goes off.
 If you think of something else you need to do or something important comes to mind, write it down and then switch back to your work.
-Once the timer rings, mark a check mark on a piece of paper and take a short break.
-Once you’ve done a few pomodoros and acquired more check marks, take longer breaks.
+Once the timer rings, mark a checkmark on a piece of paper and take a short break.
+Once you’ve done a few Pomodoros and acquired more checkmarks, take longer breaks.
 It’s important to track and record your progress as it gives you a sense of accomplishment and you can visually see the amount of time you’ve put into your work.

 Start an Email List

-If you’re the kind of person who reads all the books and blogs about business that you can, you listen to podcasts, you take courses, you have the motivation, the passion and the drive to start your own business and you can see yourself being a successful entrepreneur, then make this year the year you go for it.
+If you’re the kind of person who reads as many books and blogs about businesses as possible, you listen to podcasts, you take courses, you have the motivation, the passion, and the drive to start your own business and you can see yourself being a successful entrepreneur, then make this year the year you go for it.

-Start a business, become an entrepreneur, put the reading aside and use all the knowledge you’ve just been consuming up until this point to use.
+Start a business, become an entrepreneur, put the reading aside, and put all the knowledge you’ve been consuming up until this point into use.
 Start something, no matter how mediocre it may be, just start somewhere and start something.
 You can always grow and improve from something you’ve already started, you can’t grow and improve on something if you haven’t even started yet.

 Time is your most precious asset so this year, use your time wisely.
-Reflect on your past year so you know which direction you want to move towards this year.
-Plan your year ahead in terms of the goals you would like to achieve and the little steps you’re going to achieve daily to make those larger goals come true.
+Reflect on the past year so you know which direction you want to move towards, and plan your year ahead in terms of the goals you would like to achieve and the little steps you’re going to achieve daily to make those larger goals come true.